joedefen/grub-wiz/README.md

 >  **This project is very early in development ... come back later.**

-## GrubPal: The Friendly GRUB Bootloader Assistant
+## GrubWiz: The Friendly GRUB Bootloader Assistant

 A safe, simple, and reliable Text User Interface (TUI) utility for managing the most common GRUB bootloader configuration tasks on Linux systems.

-GrubPal provides the ease-of-use of a graphical configurator without the dependency bloat or the reputation for complex, destructive changes.
+GrubWiz provides the ease-of-use of a graphical configurator without the dependency bloat or the reputation for complex, destructive changes.
 It operates strictly on configuration files, making safe backups before every change.

-#### Why Use GrubPal?
+#### Why Use GrubWiz?

 Dealing with `/etc/default/grub` and running `update-grub` manually is tedious and prone to typos.
 Other visual configurators often make overly aggressive changes that break the boot process.

-GrubPal solves this by focusing on core functionality and system safety:
+GrubWiz solves this by focusing on core functionality and system safety:
   * ✅ Safety First: Always creates a timestamped backup of your current GRUB configuration before applying any changes.
   * 💻 Curses Interface: Lightning-fast, lightweight TUI works across all environments (local, SSH, minimal installs) without requiring a desktop environment.
   * ⚙️ Targeted Configuration: Focuses only on the most essential and common configuration tasks, minimizing risk.

 #### Core Features

-GrubPal makes complex, manual configuration steps as easy as a few keystrokes in a clean interface:
+GrubWiz makes complex, manual configuration steps as easy as a few keystrokes in a clean interface:
 1. **Boot Entry Management** TODO
     * Reorder Entries: Easily move boot entries up or down the list to change the default boot option or preferred order.
     * Set Default: Select the specific entry that should boot automatically.